 - Can leave residue behind after drying

-Enriched with biotin, this hair mask claims to thicken hair and deep condition it.
-This sulfate-free formula is suitable for all hair types.
+Enriched with biotin, this deep conditioning treatment for low porosity hair claims to make the hair thicker and healthy.
+This professional-grade lightweight hair product for low porosity hair is a sulfate-free formula and is suitable for all hair types.

 - Lightweight avocado oil moisturizes hair without weighing it down